-The entities disclosed in note 1 of the financial statements are not deemed to be controlled entities of the Synod for the purposes of consolidation in the financial statements.
+The entities that are not deemed to be controlled entities of the Synod for the purposes of consolidation in the financial statements are disclosed in note 1 of the financial statements.
 Whilst the Synod provides limited general oversight, direction and administration, operational management responsibility and control rests with the individual entities.
 The standing committee has applied judgement and determined that the Synod does not control the aforementioned entities.